Wiley Nickel: 2019–20 session

 Nickel was appointed to the Agriculture/Environment/Natural Resources Committee, the Pensions/Retirement/Aging Committee and the Education/Higher Education Appropriations Committee on January 18, 2019.
 He co-sponsored a bill to restore master's degree and doctoral degree pay for teachers in North Carolina.

 Nickel co-sponsored Senate Bill 209, which would increase the scope and punishment of hate crimes and require the SBI to maintain and create a hate crimes statistics database.
 He spoke about SB 209 during a candlelight vigil at the Islamic Center of Cary to remember the New Zealand terror attack victims.

+During his tenure in the North Carolina State Senate, Wiley Nickel was a strong supporter of organized labor and introduced legislation to repeal the state's longstanding prohibition on public-sector collective bargaining, a restriction widely viewed as a legacy of the Jim Crow era.